 Please bring your own beach towels.

 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 3 star.

 Kentisbeare: attractive, thriving village (pub, PO/shop, church) in the middle of rolling farmland, and a gateway to the Blackdown Hills.
-Lots of footpaths and bridleways, fishing at nearby Goodiford.
+Lots of footpaths and bridleways, fishing (also at Goodiford) and riding stables.
 Cullompton (market town) and the M5, 3 miles.
 Honiton, 9 miles; Exeter, 16; the south coast at Sidmouth, 17, and Exmouth, 21.